 Going back to ChromeOS

-To go back to ChromeOS you must modify the priority of the Fuchsia kernel partition to be lower than that of at least one of the two ChromeOS kernel partitions.
+To go back to ChromeOS, you must modify the priority of the Fuchsia kernel partition to be lower than that of at least one of the two ChromeOS kernel partitions:

 Find the disk that contains the

 $ lsblk ID SIZE TYPE LABEL FLAGS DEVICE 000 232G /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block 001 5G data STATE /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-000/block 002 16M cros kernel KERN-A /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-001/block 003 4G cros rootfs ROOT-A /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-002/block 004 16M cros kernel KERN-B /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-003/block 005 4G cros rootfs ROOT-B /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-004/block 006 64M cros kernel KERN-C /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-005/block 007 4G cros rootfs ROOT-C /dev/sys/platform/pci/00:1e.4/pci-sdhci/sdhci/sdmmc/block/part-006/block

-$ gpt dump /dev/class/block/000 blocksize=0x200 blocks=488554496 Partition table is valid GPT contains usable blocks from 34 to 488554462 (inclusive) Paritition 0: STATE Start: 478035968, End: 488521727 (10485760 blocks) id: 51E8D442-0419-2447-96E5-49CB60CF0B25 type: EBD0A0A2-B9E5-4433-87C0-68B6B72699C7 flags: 0x0000000000000000 Paritition 1: KERN-A Start: 20480, End: 53247 (32768 blocks) id: 054CD627-F23C-5C40-8035-C188FA57DE9C type: FE3A2A5D-4F32-41A7-B725-ACCC3285A309 flags: priority=2 tries=0 successful=1 Paritition 2: ROOT-A Start: 8704000, End: 17092607 (8388608 blocks) id: 936E138F-1ACF-E242-9C5B-3667FAA3C10C type: 3CB8E202-3B7E-47DD-8A3C-7FF2A13CFCEC flags: 0x0000000000000000 Paritition 3: KERN-B Start: 53248, End: 86015 (32768 blocks) id: A8667891-8209-8648-9D5E-63DC9B8D0CB3 type: FE3A2A5D-4F32-41A7-B725-ACCC3285A309 flags: priority=1 tries=0 successful=1 Paritition 4: ROOT-B Start: 315392, End: 8703999 (8388608 blocks) id: 8B5D7BB4-590B-E445-B596-1E7AA1BB501F type: 3CB8E202-3B7E-47DD-8A3C-7FF2A13CFCEC flags: 0x0000000000000000 Paritition 5: KERN-C Start: 17092608, End: 17223679 (131072 blocks) id: C7D6B203-C18F-BC4D-9160-A09BA8970CE1 type: FE3A2A5D-4F32-41A7-B725-ACCC3285A309 flags: priority=3 tries=15 successful=1 Paritition 6: ROOT-C Start: 17223680, End: 25612287 (8388608 blocks) id: 769444A7-6E13-D74D-B583-C3A9CF0DE307 type: 3CB8E202-3B7E-47DD-8A3C-7FF2A13CFCEC flags: 0x0000000000000000
+$ gpt dump /dev/class/block/000 blocksize=0x200 blocks=488554496 Partition table is valid GPT contains usable blocks from 34 to 488554462 (inclusive) Partition 0: STATE Start: 478035968, End: 488521727 (10485760 blocks) id: 51E8D442-0419-2447-96E5-49CB60CF0B25 type: EBD0A0A2-B9E5-4433-87C0-68B6B72699C7 flags: 0x0000000000000000 Partition 1: KERN-A Start: 20480, End: 53247 (32768 blocks) id: 054CD627-F23C-5C40-8035-C188FA57DE9C type: FE3A2A5D-4F32-41A7-B725-ACCC3285A309 flags: priority=2 tries=0 successful=1 Partition 2: ROOT-A Start: 8704000, End: 17092607 (8388608 blocks) id: 936E138F-1ACF-E242-9C5B-3667FAA3C10C type: 3CB8E202-3B7E-47DD-8A3C-7FF2A13CFCEC flags: 0x0000000000000000 Partition 3: KERN-B Start: 53248, End: 86015 (32768 blocks) id: A8667891-8209-8648-9D5E-63DC9B8D0CB3 type: FE3A2A5D-4F32-41A7-B725-ACCC3285A309 flags: priority=1 tries=0 successful=1 Partition 4: ROOT-B Start: 315392, End: 8703999 (8388608 blocks) id: 8B5D7BB4-590B-E445-B596-1E7AA1BB501F type: 3CB8E202-3B7E-47DD-8A3C-7FF2A13CFCEC flags: 0x0000000000000000 Partition 5: KERN-C Start: 17092608, End: 17223679 (131072 blocks) id: C7D6B203-C18F-BC4D-9160-A09BA8970CE1 type: FE3A2A5D-4F32-41A7-B725-ACCC3285A309 flags: priority=3 tries=15 successful=1 Partition 6: ROOT-C Start: 17223680, End: 25612287 (8388608 blocks) id: 769444A7-6E13-D74D-B583-C3A9CF0DE307 type: 3CB8E202-3B7E-47DD-8A3C-7FF2A13CFCEC flags: 0x0000000000000000

-ZIRCON-A) by referencing the partition index on the disk that has that partition.
-E.g.:
+ZIRCON-A) by referencing the partition index on the disk that has that partition, for example:

 $ gpt edit_cros 5 -P 0 /dev/class/block/000

 Your device will reboot.
 This time, it will display a message with "Your system is repairing itself.
-Please wait".
+Please wait."
 This operation will take around 5 minutes, after which the Chromebook will reboot one final time.
 The device will reboot to the initial setup screen.